Lesson 3

 ON b.book_id = r.book_id

-WHERE r.Rating IS NOT NULL
+WHERE r.rating IS NOT NULL

-ORDER BY c.Name;
+ORDER BY c.first_name, c.last_name;

 The indented JOIN clauses are much clearer to parse than cramming onto one line.
 Consistent indentation also helps when modifying complex queries.